-What’s the Speed Limit?
+Speed Limit?
 Usually 40 mph, max of 50 mph.
 And yes, they do write tickets here and it comes from the feds, so they’re pretty steep.
-But take your time and enjoy – it’s not a race track!
+So take your time and enjoy – it’s not a race track!

 Parkway Maps (NPS) – Four maps that can be printed by sections of mileposts.